jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

 - Curate Kubernetes Applications (along with MongoDB Operator) to fully include all customer specific requirements (i.e., naming standards, persistent storage layout, etc.).
 - Provision MongoDB Clusters of any type to meet minimum requirements around compute and security, while providing day 2 actions to include advanced lifecycle scenarios that are very specific to MongoDB Operator (i.e., upgrade, scaling, etc.).
 - Incorporate all internal runbook procedures required to properly manage the Full Lifecycle of Provisioning, Managing, Operating and Decommission any environment. (e.g., DNS, IPAM, LoadBalancers, etc.)
-- Integration with Service Management Portals such as `ServiceNow` for improved asset / incident management workflows.
+- Plugin Integration with Service Management Portals such as `ServiceNow` for improved asset / incident management workflows.

 By Leveraging `NKE/Karbon`, you'll have the ability to easily: